selectiveintellect/vic/functions.md

     This function performs [debouncing](https://en.wikipedia.org/wiki/Debouncing#Contact_bounce) of the input on the given MCU pin.
 The pin should have been configured as a digital or analog input for this to work properly.
-Once the debouncing has completed, the `Action` block provided is invoked by the program.
+Once the debouncing has completed, the [action block](syntax.html#actions) provided is invoked by the program.

     The debouncing function can be configured to generate code based on